 Affordable hot water without gas

-After heating our homes, hot water is usually our second largest use of natural gas.
+After heating our homes, hot water is usually our second largest use of natural gas, propane or heating oil.
 Fortunately, heat pumps can make your hot water heating more efficient as well.
 You can install a heat pump hot water tank inside your house that moves heat out of your house and puts it into your hot water.
 In the summer, you get some free cooling, while in the winter you use a little bit of heat from your house.
 All in all, you’re heating your water at about three times the efficiency of a normal electric hot water tank.

 What’s the bottom line?